Celebrate and explore

 The Academy Choir is a traditional mixed choir that performs music from a variety of styles and time periods in both large and small group settings.
 While emphasis is placed on developing vocal skills and music reading, the primary focus of the group is performance.

 Symphonic Winds: The Reserve Symphonic Winds is WRA’s ensemble for students who play brass, woodwinds or percussion instruments.
-This group plays standard concert band repertoire as well as occasionally working in jazz or contemporary music.
-Band members will also have the opportunity to participate in small ensembles and pep band.
-WRA has a small cadre of instruments for students who may not have their own.
-While most members have prior experience, it is never too late to learn!
+This group plays standard concert band repertoire as well as working in jazz, film, and contemporary music.
+WRA has a small selection of instruments for students to borrow who may not have their own.
+While most students have prior experience, students who are new to their instrument are welcome and encouraged to join.
+The course can be taken as a semester elective or a year-long course.

 CL Music Theory: This course is intended to help students master the tools necessary for understanding the building blocks of music; they will gain fundamental understanding in musical notation, rhythm and meter, scales and chords.
 Some prior music experience (playing an instrument or singing) is helpful; students will gain expertise in active listening and do some composing as well as focusing on building aural skills.
 During the second half of the year, the focus will be on extensive work in harmonic analysis and writing music using the rules of the Common Practice Period.